 My first impression was that the shuffleboard complex was much larger than I had envisioned; I'd seen pictures of the club but in addition to the shuffleboard courts there are storage buildings, a clubhouse, restrooms and other buildings.
 Chess and lawn bowling clubs occupy space at the back of the property and several dance organizations and a folk festival share the facilities in the building that holds the clubhouse.
-This is much, much more than your average motel concrete shuffleboard court.
+This is much, much more than your typical motel concrete shuffleboard court.
 In fact there were too many courts for me too count.
-And the buildings are all historic, built during different times – some have deco details but most are Mediterranean Revival as was the style in early 20th century Florida.
+And the buildings are all historic, built at different times – some have deco details but most are in the Mediterranean Revival style that was the rage in early 20th century Florida.

 The club itself was organized in 1924 and has ranged in membership from 5,000 in its heyday to between twenty and thirty before Chris and Christine got involved.
 Today you see broad cross sections of ages and it is exciting to see hipsters shuffling with seniors and really enjoying themselves.
 When it was our turn to try out the game, we were tutored by a professional shuffleboard player named Mary, who I later learned is a member of the Shuffleboard Hall of Fame!
 She was extremely patient and supportive and I learned that while I had played the game before, I had never played it properly.